bkw777/WP-2_IC-Card/README.md

 Compatible Specs: FLASH, 256Kx8, 5v, Parallel, TSOP-32 (8x20mm) or sTSOP-32 (8x14mm)
 As with the SRAM, several parts are compatible.
 A few example part numbers are listed in the schematic, and the BOM links include a compatible part.

-Notes about the card slot pinout & signals:
+Notes about some of the card slot signals:
-Some places in the Owner's Manual and Service Manual do not describe the IC Card pins accurately.
-The schematic on page 8-2 in the Service Manual is correct about all the following points.

 Pin 2, /DET Card Detect: WP-2 uses to detect the type of card.
 The pin has a pullup to VDD inside the WP-2.
 A RAM card should connect this pin to GND, which tells the WP-2 that it is a RAM card.
 A ROM card should leave this pin not connected, which means it will be pulled high by the pullup resistor inside the WP-2, which tells the WP-2 that it is a ROM card.

-Pin 3, CE2, active-high chip-enable: Some places in the Service Manual claim this is an alternative chip-enable, equivalent to and inverse of /CE1.
-This is not true, and some other places in the service manual are correct.
-CE2 is not actually the inverse of /CE1 and does not actually change state.
-This pin is physically hardwired directly to VDD inside the WP-2.
+Pin 3, CE2, active-high chip-enable: CE2 is not actually an inverse copy of /CE1 and does not actually change state.
+It's wired directly to VDD inside the WP-2.
 It's even a heavy trace that could be used as an alternative power source not just a signal.
-Since it's not actually switched, it's not the best way to enable/disable the IC.
+Since it's not actually switched, it's not the best way to enable/disable the IC, even if the SRAM chip has a CE2 pin.
 It would work, just that the IC would be enabled 100% of the time that the card was inserted and the WP-2 was powered on.
-These PCBs don't connect CE2.
+These PCBs don't connect CE2 from the WP-2.
+They do hardwire the CE2 pin on the SRAM chip to VMEM right on the card.

 Pin 15 -> RA5 -> IC5 pin 66, "S1"
 Pin 16 -> RA5 -> IC5 pin 67, "S2"